-Are we slaves to our circumstances?
-Do circumstances control us as cruel masters while we live under their power?
+Are Christians slaves to their circumstances?
+Do circumstances control them as cruel masters?
 Absolutely not.
-In this sermon on Hebrews 12:12, Dr. Martyn Lloyd-Jones looks at the hope set before the early believers in the book of Hebrews.
+In this sermon on the founder and perfector of our faith from Hebrews 12:1–20 titled “Author and Finisher,” Dr. Martyn Lloyd-Jones looks at the hope set before the early believers in the book of Hebrews.
 While their circumstances were miserable, their hope was unchanging.
-Those who have gone before us are witness to this reality: Jesus is the author and finisher of our faith.
-Surrounded by so great a cloud of witnesses, we then run this race with patience.
+Those who have gone before are witnesses to this reality: Jesus is the author and finisher of their faith.
+Surrounded by so great a cloud of witnesses, Christians then run this race with patience.
 Dr. Lloyd-Jones encourages the listener to look to Jesus amidst difficult times.
-In Jesus we see, first, the cross.
+In Jesus is first seen the cross.
 He endured that which was set before Him for the joy of what was to come.
-In Jesus, we see the resurrection.
-If He is raised, we will be raised.
-In Jesus, we see the hope of heaven.
-He is preparing for us a place so shall be with Him forever.
-In Jesus, we see our hope, for He is the finisher of our salvation.
-Listen and let your hearts be glad.
-We are not a slave to our circumstances.
+In Jesus is also seen the resurrection.
+If He is raised, His people will be raised.
+In Jesus, the Christian sees the hope of heaven.
+He is preparing for them a place so they shall be with Him forever.
+In Jesus is seen the hope, for He is the finisher of their salvation.
+Listen and let hearts be glad.
+Christians are not slaves to their circumstances.
 Christ has overcome the world.
-Where He is, so shall we also be.
+Where He is, so shall they also be.

 Additional Scripture Translations

 1Therefore, since we also have such a great cloud of witnesses surrounding us, let’s rid ourselves of every obstacle and the sin which so easily entangles us, and let’s run with endurance the race that is set before us, 2looking only at Jesus, the originator and perfecter of the faith, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.

 3For consider Him who has endured such hostility by sinners against Himself, so that you will not grow weary and lose heart.